Last updated on August 19th, 2024 at 05:36 pm

 If you’re planning to travel during the off-season, you’ll have more opportunities to find a cheap international flight.

-4. Use comparison websites to find cheap international flights.
+4. Use comparison websites to find cheap international flights

-There are thousands of booking websites you can use to book flights and find the best prices.
+When conducting your flight search, keep in mind that here are thousands of booking websites you can use to book flights and find the best prices.

 Some sites offer special features and travel deals.
 For example, Hopper shows you the cheapest days to book your flight, gives you an estimate of how low the price might go, and even alerts you when the price drops.